run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/processes/configuration/use/register-CI.md

     * [x] Serial Number
     * [x] Locality
     * [x] Type of Configuration Item

+    !!! info "INFORMATION"

+        Depending on the active characteristics in the previously configured type of CI, their respective descriptions will be made available visually in the name of the CI.

     * [x] Status
     * [x] Service Criticality
     * [x] Impact